10 Ways to Reduce Food Waste

 8. Revive your wilted greens.

 Soak wilted veggies in ice water for 5-10 minutes to liven them back up.
-Limp carrots, broccoli, lettuce, and celery will crisp right up.
+Limp carrots, broccoli, lettuce, and celery can crisp right back up.
 And if that doesn’t work, you can still use them in a soup or stir-fry.

 9. Use every scrap.

 Use bones and other bits off your meat to make broth.
 Onion and garlic skins and peels can go in there, too, along with any pieces of carrots and celery you don’t use.
 Put strawberry tops in green smoothies.
-Bruised apples, pears, and peaches make great applesauce.
+Bruised apples, pears, and peaches make great sauce.
 Use overripe bananas in banana bread for your neighbors or coworkers.
-And if you can, compost the rest instead of throwing it away–a lot of cities have composting centers where you can take your food scraps.
+And if you can, compost the rest instead of throwing it away.
+A lot of cities have composting centers where you can take your food scraps if you don’t have a bin of your own.

 10. Freeze what you don’t use before it goes bad.